 Where a School Board of Examiners has, on the recommendation of its Exceptional Circumstances Committee, given an extension to a submission date which requires the student to re-enrol on a module(s) in a subsequent semester or year, a student may apply for a review.

-Appendix 1 provides further explanation and guidance in relation to these types of application.

 Procedures for Tuition Fee Liability Review

-The procedures that must be followed to submit an application for a tuition fee liability review.
+The procedures that must be followed to submit an application for a tuition fee liability review is set out below.

 3.1 Submission of Application to the School